 On the left side of the top menu bar, you can Undo/Redo previous operations.
 This may also be done by keyboard with CTRL-Z for Undo and CTRL-Shift-Z for Redo.

-In the center of the top menu bar, Printess displays the name of the currently opened Template (a new Template will be displayed as [Unsaved Template]).
-If a Template from another user is opened you will see the user of origin in a circle to the left of the Template name.
+In the center of the Top Menu Bar, Printess displays the name of the currently opened Template (a new Template will be displayed as [Unsaved Template]).
+If a Template from another user is opened you will see the user of origin in a circle to the left of the Template Name.

-By clicking on the Cloud icon, the Template Context menu will open as a drop-down.
+By clicking on the Cloud icon, the Template Context Menu will open as a drop-down.
+This menu contains the following actions:

 Notice: Don’t continue working in this Editor, it is for checking past work and any changes made will be overwritten on save unless the document is saved as a new Template.